Anti-correlation between excitations and locally-favored structures in glass-forming systems: Methods

 Computer simulations were carried out using Roskilde University Molecular Dynamics (RUMD).
-This is a Molecular Dynamics code which takes advantage of multiple GPU cores to achieve high performance~\cite{bailey2017}.
-Thus, RUMD makes it possible to probe the system at very low temperatures (e.g. $T = 0.48$, where the structural relaxation time $\tau_{\alpha}>10^6$).
-Please see~\cite{ortlieb2023} for further details of the RUMD simulations.
-After the system reaches equilibrium, we use the LAMMPS package~\cite{plimpton1995,thompson2022} to produce shorter trajectories of 1000 LJ time units which we sample with a time interval of 1 LJ time unit in order to identify excitations see below, Sec.~\ref{sectionExcitation}.
+This is a molecular dynamics code which takes advantage of multiple GPU cores to achieve high performance~\cite{bailey2017}.
+RUMD makes it possible to probe the system at very low temperatures in equilibrium conditions (e.g. $T = 0.48$, where the structural relaxation time $\tau_{\alpha}>10^6$).
+More details on the RUMD simulations are provided in ~\cite{ortlieb2023}.

+We simulate the systems in equilibrium conditions at temperature $T=$ 0.48, 0.49, 0.50, 0.52, 0.55 for the 2:1 composition, and $T =$ 0.68, 0.7, 0.73, 0.75, 0.8 for the 3:1.
+Once thermalization is reached at these temperatures, we use the LAMMPS package~\cite{plimpton1995,thompson2022} to produce short trajectories of 1000 LJ time units.
+We sample configurations at a time interval of 1 LJ time unit along the trajectory in order to identify excitations and LFS.
+For each temperature, we produce 10 independent trajectories, over which we average results.

-To obtain the \emph{inherent structures} (IS), we split the obtained trajectory into frames and apply the LAMMPS [minimize] command to each frame.
-We produce 10 independent IS trajectories for each temperature [0.48,0.49,0.50,0.52,0.55], with the timescale of 1000 LJ time units for further analysis.
-All analysis here is carried out using the inherent state, as we found this provided a stronger signal.
+We employ the conjugate gradient method to find the \emph{inherent structure} (IS) of each sampled configuration.
+Our analysis is carried out using the IS trajectories, as we found this choice provides a stronger signal than the thermalized configurations.